typedb/typedb-docs/_02-running-grakn/02-console.md

 ## Console Options

 ### Selecting/creating a keyspace
 To enter an existing or new keyspace, we use the `--keyspace` (or `-k`) option followed by the name of the keyspace.
 The name of keyspace can only contain alphanumeric values and `_`.
-Running the following command, creates.
+Running the following command creates.

 ```
 ./graql console --keyspace keyspace_name